 I was riding home on my regular commute.
 It was a beautiful sunny afternoon with marvellous blue skies.
 I had already given up on the compass by this stage and was planning on removing it from my bike to keep in the archives.
 But the unimaginable happened: the Stem CAPtain decided to put itself down by ejecting from my bike of its own accord!
 I am not a litterer, however, and I spent the ensuing 10 minutes looking on the road and the verges for the little compass whom I would’ve liked to love.
 Clearly, the shame it had brought to its owner was just too much to take – it was long gone.
 I felt guilty as I had left that rubbish somewhere on the road, but also happy to save some time in the Stem CAPtain removal process.

 Update: Stem CAPtain Compass 3.0

-August 2012: Stem Captain have just informed me that they are ready to ship a new version of their compass, the Compass 3.0!
+August 2012: Stem Captain has just informed me that they are ready to ship a new version of their compass, the Compass 3.0.
 I haven’t sorted out an opportunity to review the compass yet, however, I have been assured that the spherical design is working really well for them.